chrispayne1/MAMIC/README.md

-THe MAMIC topology model below gives an insight into how the MAMIC abtractions are ordered
+The MAMIC topology model below gives an insight into how the MAMIC abtractions are ordered

 ![image](https://user-images.githubusercontent.com/10425370/124646844-15a7b700-de8d-11eb-8e79-64df91a99b0f.png)

+The MAMIC library adopts the MLTC principle skill the sequence number as the primary mechanism for programming/controlling all MAMIC abstractions.The MLTC principle skill the sequence number has two forms – command variables and music variables.
+Music variables are integers that control direct musical processes like scale degrees, musical pitches, or chord voicings.
+Command variables are integers that allow other MAMIC abstractions to be triggered in isolation or in sequence, appropriate to the MAMIC patch in question.

+MAMIC uses NC-focused worksheet algorithms to ensure interdisciplinary use of the NC statutory requirements of music, maths and compting at KS One.

 <h2>Code Examples from the MAMIC Library</h2>
-Below is a tbale containing some video examples of how to use the MAMIC library.
+Below is a table containing some video examples of how to use the MAMIC library.
 <br>
 <br>
 <table>